yaaax/wp-project/_posts/2016-11-29-cors-headers.md

 add_header 'Access-Control-Allow-Headers' 'User-Agent,Keep-Alive,Content-Type';
 ```

-Now when html from `subsite.multisite.example.com` includes asset `http://multisite.example.com/picture.png` the nginx will output cors headers which allow the browser to use the assets:
+Now when html from `subsite.multisite.example.com` includes asset `http://multisite.example.com/picture.png` the server will output these headers which allow the browser to use the assets:

 ```
 Access-Control-Allow-Origin: subsite.multisite.example.com
 Access-Control-Allow-Methods: GET,POST;